 The National Writers Series (legal name Writers Series of Traverse City) is a nonprofit organization dedicated to engaging world-renowned authors in meaningful conversations in the Traverse City area.
 Our goal is to create a deeper understanding of issues and ways of life that exist within and outside of our rural boundaries.
 We are also “raising writers” with programs that help students express themselves, explore the world through reading, develop their imaginations, and think critically.

-Since 2010, the National Writers Series has hosted over 200 authors––including Margaret Atwood, David Sedaris, Jodi Picoult, Vince Gilligan, and Anthony Doerr––and drawn more than 75,000 people to our events, mostly held at the City Opera House.
-The events have also sold some 21,000 books through local bookstores.
+Since 2010, the National Writers Series has hosted more than 230 authors––including Alice Walker, Margaret Atwood, David Sedaris, Tayari Jones, Jodi Picoult, Vince Gilligan, and Anthony Doerr––and drawn more than 70,000 people to our events, mostly held at the City Opera House.
+The events have also sold some 20,000 books through local bookstores.

 What’s it like for a visiting author?
 Here’s what New York Times bestselling author Adriana Trigiani had to say:

 “The National Writers Series is a magnificent program that brings writers and readers together on the glorious shores of Lake Michigan in Traverse City.
 Their hospitality, insight as fellow authors, and the in-depth conversation about the things that matter is a celebration of books, reading and ideas where the audience and participants leave inspired.”